msauerberg/msauerberg.github.io/_posts/2025-08-09-wasserstein.md

 # Conclusion

 When the survivorship functions between two populations do not crossover, the Wasserstein distance is equal to the difference in $$e_0$$.
 Hence, we do not compare the means of two age-at death distibutions anymore - as usually when comparing two $$e_0$$ values - but we solve the optimal transport problem.
-This offers a novel interpretation.
+This offers a novel interpretation to $$e_0$$ differences.
 There are also cases where the two measures do not correspond to each other.
-The difference in $$e_0$$ can suggest rather small mortality differences between two populations.
-The Wasserstein distance captures those differences between the two age-at death distributions better.
-Since the Wasserstein distance can be derived easily it makes sense to calculate both measures.
+For instance, between the US and Germany in 1990, the difference in $$e_0$$ suggests rather small mortality differences between the two populationss.
+The Wasserstein distance captures those differences between the two age-at death distributions better as it reflects the absolute difference between the survivorship functions.
+In contrast, differences in $$e_0$$ are more "net differences" in survivorship because positive and negative difference in $$l(x)$$ can cancel each other out.
+This makes sense when the aim is examining the differences in the expected number of life years.
+It does not, however, give us a good sense of how different the underlying age-at-death distributions actually are.
+For this reason, it makes sense to calculate both measures.
+In cases where both measures gives similar results, the difference in $$e_0$$ reflects not only differences in the mean age at death but takes into account all distributional differences.
+This might be the case for comparing women and men in most countries becaue men usually show higher death rates at all ages.
+For those cases where the Wasserstein distance and the difference in $$e_0$$ differ, it might be worthwhile investigating the age-at-death distributions more closely.
+Obviously, there are other measures such as the standard deviation or interquartile range that provide information on distributional differences.
+Yet, the calculation of the Wasserstein distance is very similar to deriving differences in $$e_0$$ plus, more importantly, the Wasserstein distance offers a fancy way to think about distributions than the standard approaches :-) Thanks for reading!

 # Notebook